-In order to conduct regulatory work, such as official TB testing and signing certificates of veterinary inspection, veterinarians must also be accredited by the U.S. Department of Agriculture.
+In order to conduct regulatory work, such as official tuberculosis testing and signing certificates of veterinary inspection, veterinarians must also be accredited by the U.S. Department of Agriculture.
 Before being accredited, you must complete an accreditation seminar in the state where you practice.
 You may also need certifications specific to the state where you practice.

-All other forms will be provided (orientation sheet/VS 1-36a application)
+All other forms will be provided (orientation sheet/VS 1-36a application).